Tapping the source of 80% of all economic growth

 Driving public-sector innovation

-Making local government more innovative produces lots of benefit.
+Investments in innovative technology by government contribute to the ecosystem and produce lots of benefit.
 Smart technologies can reduce waste, deliver more responsive services and allow staff to handle greater demands with the same number of people.
 Government innovation also changes the culture of the community – it signals to innovative people and organizations that they have a natural home there and can contribute to growth of new sectors in your economy.

 Want to know more?
 Purchase Innovation and the Public Sector, our in-depth report on how local governments innovate in partnership with the community, illustrated by detailed examples.
 Go to the store →